M&S rebrands Midget Gems to avoid offending people with dwarfism

 “Its origin automatically dehumanises people like me.
 It was a term popularised during the Victorian freak show, where many disabled people, including people with dwarfism, were oppressed and exploited.”

-Tesco has also said it will be reviewing the name of its product.
+Tesco said it will be reviewing the name of its own product.

 A spokesman for the supermarket said: “We are a diverse and inclusive retailer and we would not want any of our products to cause offence.